kaidez/kaidez.github.io/_posts/2018-10-31-developer-focus.md

 For example, with React I can tell someone, "solve your problem by using this pre-built component that so-and-so built."
 Much easier than "cut-and-paste this code block that so-and-so wrote but you'll have to ask so-and-so what to do next."

-Regarding is comments about developers dismissing JS tooling based on learning curves and filesizes, Luecke went on to say this:
+Regarding his comments about developers dismissing JS tooling based on learning curves and filesizes, Luecke went on to say this:
 <blockquote class="content--blockquote-margin">
 This mentality is pretty rare in the world of native development though.
 Almost every decent developer I know has no problem spending a weekend learning some new and cool tool, but sadly, this spirit seems to be absent from the web culture."
 </blockquote>